 This way, I hope you feel you have a known face when you arrive, and get more of a sense of how the idea for Luxuryoga was born, and what it means.
 So here I go, wish me luck:

 For many years, I worked as a flight attendant.
 It was an excellent way of seeing the world while going through university.
-As much as I loved my job, the long hours, the constant traveling and not enough rest, caught up with me eventually.
+As much as I loved my job, the long hours, the constant travelling and not enough rest, caught up with me eventually.
 I would work up to sixteen hours a day, from one continent to another, and as soon as I landed, I would join any local activity I could find.
 Rest, exercise and good food were not really on my agenda.

 Eventually, I ended up very sick for an extended period of time.
 It was during this time that I found Yoga.
 At first, my body was too sick to move.
 My mind was always racing, and all I could do for myself was think and breathe, so I started to practice Yoga Nidra, meditation, and yogic, conscious breathing from a hospital bed.